darrelllong/Public-key-Cryptography-in-Python/README.md

 A primality test is an algorithm for determining whether an input number is prime.
 Unlike integer factorization, primality tests do not generally yield the prime factors, only whether the input number is prime.
-Factorization is thought to be a computationally difficult problem.
+Factorization is thought to be a computationally *hard* problem.
 At the same time, primality testing requires polynomial time.
 It is polynomial in the size of the input (the logarithm of the cardinality of the number).
 Some primality tests prove that a number